Multislant matrices and Jacobi--Trudi determinants over finite fields: Multislant matrices and -shifted -staircases

-The first type of partition that we will study are $p$-shifted $n$-staircases.
+The first type of partitions that we will study are the $p$-shifted $n$-staircases.
 These are precisely the partitions whose entries form a non-constant arithmetic progression.
 Explicitly, they are defined as follows:

 \begin{definition} Let $p > 0$, $n > 0$ and $k \geq 0$ be integers.
 The \emph{$p$-shifted $n$-staircase of length $k$} is the partition